Food Prices Make Biggest Jump In 36 Years

-CHICAGO -- Wholesale food prices spiked 3.9 percent in February from January, the biggest jump in 36 years, the Chicago Sun-Times reported, citing the U.S. Labor Department.
+Wholesale food prices spiked 3.9 percent in February from January, the biggest jump in 36 years.

 Most of the increase was because of a sharp rise in vegetable costs, although meat and dairy prices also jumped.
-Harsh winter freezes in Florida, Texas and other Southern states damaged crops, driving up vegetable prices.
+Harsh winter freezes in Florida, Texas and other Southern states damaged crops and drove up vegetable prices.
 Meanwhile global prices for corn, wheat and soybeans have risen sharply in the past year.
-That has raised the price of animal feed, pushing up the cost of eggs, beef and milk at the wholesale and consumer level, according to the report.
+That raised the price of animal feed, pushing up the cost of eggs, beef and milk at the wholesale and consumer level, according to the report.

 Corn prices are up 59.4 percent from last year.
 Wheat is up 81 percent, and soybeans are up 29 percent, said Ephraim Leibtag, deputy director for research at the U.S. Department of Agriculture's Economic Research Service.